FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_miscellaneous/research.md

 ### R

 ### S
-* ——: **site search** to search a specific website for specific keywords you can type site:URL keywords **An example:** [<strong>site:bfi.org.uk Lena Zavaroni</strong>](https://www.google.com/search?q=site%3Abfi.org.uk+Lena+Zavaroni&newwindow=1&ei=yC4GY4Vfn5KFsg_9xJyIDQ&ved=0ahUKEwiF48260d_5AhUfSUEAHX0iB9EQ4dUDCA4&uact=5&oq=site%3Abfi.org.uk+Lena+Zavaroni&gs_lcp=Cgdnd3Mtd2l6EANKBAhBGAFKBAhGGABQkUFYkUFg5UZoAXAAeACAAVaIAVaSAQExmAEAoAEBwAEB&sclient=gws-wiz) Site search is usefull where a website does not have it's own search option or has a search that is ineffective.
+* ——: <strong>Site Search</strong> to search a specific website for specific keywords you can type:<br /> <code>site:URL Keyword(s)</code> into your browsers search bar.
+     * ——: <strong>An example:</strong> [<strong>site:https://collections-search.bfi.org.uk Lena Zavaroni</strong>](https://www.google.com/search?q=site%3Ahttps%3A%2F%2Fcollections-search.bfi.org.uk+Lena+Zavaroni&oq=site%3Ahttps%3A%2F%2Fcollections-search.bfi.org.uk+Lena+Zavaroni&gs_lcrp=EgZjaHJvbWUqBggAEEUYOzIGCAAQRRg7MgYIARBFGDrSAQgxNDU5ajBqOagCALACAA&sourceid=chrome&ie=UTF-8) Site search is usefull where a website does not have it's own search option or has a search that is ineffective.
+     * ——: <code>site:URL Keyword(s)</code> works with Google and Microsoft Bing, It may well work with other search engines but I am currently unable to confirm this.
 * ——:  [<strong>Shop Memory Lane</strong>](https://shop.memorylane.co.uk/dmcs-search.html?search=lena+zavaroni) provides photos from mirrorpix.com for individuals to buy for personal use.

 ### T